villemil/minecraftserver/README.md

 Start minecraft with Forge installed and Forge profile selected

 1. Download the mod folder
+2. Extract the ZIP you just downloaded.
-2. Open your .minecraft folder.
+3. Open your .minecraft folder.
 (WIN+R, write %appdata% and press enter)
-3. If you already have mods folder inside .minecraft, delete it.
+4. If you already have mods folder inside .minecraft, delete it.
-4. Place the mods folder you downloaded to .minecraft folder.
+5. Place the mods folder you downloaded to .minecraft folder.
-5. Select Forge from minecraft launcher and play!
+6. Select Forge from minecraft launcher and play!